How to Store your Wedding Gown

 Avoid stains: Of course you’ll want to steer clear of anything with stain potential on your wedding day, but did you know the pollen from flowers could be one of the biggest culprits?
 Specifically, the super-potent pollen found in lilies.
 Florists know to pull off the pollen bits with shears, but the problem comes when there are closed-up buds in your bouquet that open up right before you walk down the aisle.
 Double check that your florist removed the buds, and designate a bridesmaid to be on the lookout for buds that may need snipping.

 - Safe Transportation: Always transport the dress in its appropriate garment bag.
 For extra safety when traveling, wrap key areas like embellishments, with uncolored, acid-free tissue paper.
+Steam your dress as close as possible to the wedding to avoid creases from storage and transportation.
 And remember to save those labels: you’ll need them to show your wedding gown specialist when you’re ready to get it cleaned.

 After the wedding: keep your dress safe.